Bushido3403/nodifyr/docs/start-here/what-is-nodifyr.md

 - a single board or device

 Some ideas will be wrong at their beginning.

 Those outcomes are expected, and documented.

-I can't work on a project at this scale if I expect perfection from myself, so my philosphy becomes:
+I can't work on a project at this scale if I expect perfection from myself, so my philosphy must become:

 **This is a living system.
 I will iterate openly, document honestly, and improve continuously.**

 ---